BrendanLeber/aoc-2022-py/README.md

 My solutions for the [Advent of Code](https://adventofcode.com/) puzzles in [Python](https://www.python.org/).

+## Execution

+To run all the existing solutions use:

+    ./aocrun

+To run an individual day use:

+    ./aocrun DAY

+Where day is a number from 1 to 25 inclusive.

 ## Results

 | Day | Part 1 | Part 2 |